 Pork Loin Roast:

-- 3-4 pound pork loin roast, I get mine from Porter Road
+- 3-4 pound pork loin roast

 - Leaves from 1 sprig rosemary